Introduction:

 Debugging TypeScript in Svelte can be challenging at times, especially when dealing with complicated components.
 Here are some debugging techniques that you can use:

-1. Use the debugger statement.
-Place the debugger statement anywhere in your code and run your app.
-When JavaScript execution hits that line, the browser will stop execution and allow you to inspect variables and step through your code.
+statement anywhere in your code and run your app.
+When JavaScript execution hits that line, the browser will stop execution and allow you to inspect variables and step through your code. - Use the

 Conclusion: